 - There are 2 membranes that can be used and they are Chondrogide (collagen membrane) and Hyalofast (a semi-synthetic derivative of hyaluronic acid, a naturally occurring extracellular matrix molecule and a major component of human cartilage).
 Here is a link to a video demonstrating this technique: http://www.youtube.com/watch?v=_PSJc3LHtg8

 - 2-stage procedure

-- The first stage involves arthroscopic (keyhole) harvesting of chondrocytes (cartilage cells) from a non weight-bearing area of the knee
+- The 1st stage involves arthroscopic (keyhole) harvesting of chondrocytes (cartilage cells) from a non-weight-bearing area of the knee

 - The harvested cells are then grown in culture and multiplied

-- In the first generation technique, a patch of tissue is stitched over the defect and cultured cells are then injected underneath this patch which is then sealed up.
+- In the 1st generation technique, a patch of tissue is stitched over the defect and cultured cells are then injected underneath this patch which is then sealed up.

 - Current 3rd generation techniques (called MACI- matrix autologous chondrocyte implantation) do not require stitching of this patch as the cells are already grown onto the patch itself which is then fitted into the defect and held with special tissue glue

 ACI is most useful for younger patients who have single defects larger than 2 cm in diameter.
 ACI has the advantage of using the patient’s own cells, so there is no danger of a patient rejecting the tissue.
 It does have the disadvantage of being a two-stage procedure that requires an open incision.
 It also takes several weeks to complete.